University of California Botanical Garden

 The University of California Botanical Garden is a 34-acre (13.7 ha) botanical garden located on the University of California, Berkeley campus, in Strawberry Canyon.
 The garden is in the Berkeley Hills, inside the city boundary of Oakland, with views overlooking the San Francisco Bay.
 It is one of the most diverse plant collections in the United States, and famous for its large number of rare and endangered species.

-Description

-The garden was established in 1890 on the university's central campus.
-It was moved to its present location in the Berkeley Hills above the main campus under the directorship of Thomas Harper Goodspeed.
-The garden is about a mile from the Lawrence Hall of Science.
-The layout in Strawberry Canyon was designed by Goodspeed and fellow Berkeley professor and landscape architect, John William Gregg.